cmoore/cmoore.github.com/_posts/2013-2-25-parenscript.markdown

 layout: post
 ---

 So, we've decided to make a game.
 Not just any game though - it's a game about a chicken with super space powers.
 It's drawn with [jawsjs](http://jawsjs.com) with help from [underscore.js](http://underscorejs.org).

-The Javascript is also generated on the fly in Common Lisp.
-Why, you may ask?
-Well, let me show you:
+The Javascript is also generated on the fly in Common Lisp because I hate javascript with all of my little black heart.

 {% highlight cl %}